Updated 27th May 2021

-- Visitors are required to practice social distancing from staff and other visitors who are not in their household and will be asked to leave a patient’s room when requested to allow staff to enter to provide or monitor care.
+- Visitors are required to practice social distancing from staff and other visitors who are not in their household, and may be asked to leave a patient’s room during their visit if the patient requires staff to enter to provide or monitor care.

 Thank you for your support and cooperation.